Skip to main content

 An attorney with trusts and estates experience would be well-positioned to assist you and if you do not have or know of one, your state bar association could point you in the right direction.
 There are also online entities and other resources that can be utilized, some of which offer personalized support or legal advice in addition to copies of forms for your family’s use.

-Additionally, your local health care provider(s) may be able to assist with providing a form of HIPPA authorization and/or Healthcare Proxy.
+Additionally, your local healthcare provider(s) may be able to assist with providing a form of HIPAA authorization and/or Healthcare Proxy.
 Keep in mind, however, that state laws vary, and accordingly, the required content of these forms may vary by state as well.
 You’ll want to get assistance to help your child obtain and complete the correct forms pursuant to the laws of the state where your child is attending school as well as the state of permanent residence.
 The school’s health services division may be able to provide support or point your family to the correct forms for use at their school and in their state.

 Document Retention

 Once your adult child has obtained, completed, signed, and had these forms notarized, as required, your child and those appointed as agents should retain physical and digital copies in easy-to-access locations.
 Some experts recommend placing a digital copy on one’s phone and in a cloud drive as well.
-Copies of the HIPPA Authorization and Health Care Proxy should be provided not only to the child’s primary care physician at home but to medical facilities or providers on or near campus once it’s clear which ones the student may be utilizing.
+Copies of the HIPAA Authorization and Health Care Proxy should be provided not only to the child’s primary care physician at home but to medical facilities or providers on or near campus once it’s clear which ones the student may be utilizing.

 While you hope you will never need to use these authorizations, having them on hand will surely provide you with peace of mind as your child enters adulthood and an exciting new chapter of life.